 Shape Tools are designed to create and edit vector shapes.
-Vector shapes are created on a separate vector layer labeled .
+Shapes are created on a separate shape layer labeled .

 Edit Shape .
 The tool allows you to adjust the form and position of the shape.

-You can drag the shape by placing the cursor inside the frame, holding down the mouse button and moving the mouse.
+You can drag the shape by placing the cursor inside the frame and moving it holding down the mouse button.